WHY IS BULGUKSA TEMPLE SO FAMOUS? IS IT WORTH VISITING BULGUKSA? WHAT TO SEE AT BULGUKSA TEMPLE NEAR GYEONGJU?

 Hanok 1st Street

 Hanok 1st Street is a beautiful Hanok Hotel located near the main sights in Gyeongju.
 This place is absolutely stunning and would make your trip to Gyeongju complete.
 If you travel to Korea, experiencing staying in a Hanok is a must.
 You can check Hanok 1st Street here.

 Gyeongju Wadamjung Hanok Pension

 Gyeongju Wadamjung Hanok Pension is located close to Gyeongju Gyochon Traditional Village.
-In other word, one of the best place to stay in Gyeongju.
+In other words, one of the best places to stay in Gyeongju.
 On top of the great location, this Hanok is beautiful and the garden at the center makes it a magical place to stay.

-The other good thing about Gyeongju Wadamjung Hanok Pension, is that breakfast is included in the price.
-This place is often fully booked, however if it’s still available during your stay, do not hesitate, book it right away.
+The other good thing about Gyeongju Wadamjung Hanok Pension is that breakfast is included in the price.
+This place is often fully booked, however, if it’s still available during your stay, do not hesitate, to book it right away.
 Check it out here.

 How to get to Gyeongju?